Skip to content

 BD7 1DP

-We do not issue acknowledgements in response to requests as we have found that most people do not require one.
-If you do, please make this clear in your request.
+We do not issue acknowledgements in response to requests.
+If you would like us to acknowledge your request, please make this clear in your request.

 The University has twenty working days to respond to your request.
 A working day is any day, Monday - Friday which is not a bank holiday in any part of the UK.
-This twenty day period begins when we have all the information we need to process your request and will not include any period when we have to ask you for more information.
+This twenty day period begins when we have all the information we need to process your request.
+This does not include any period when we have to ask you for more information.

 There are a number of circumstances where the University will not process a request for information.
 These are listed below.
 If we refuse to provide information we will normally issue you with a letter called a refusal notice which explains why we are not providing you with the information you have requested and what you can do about it.

-Reasons why we may not provide the information you have requested
+Reasons why we may not process a request

 An address can include an email address.
 If we believe that the name and address provided are not real we may ask you to prove that it is.
 If we do not hear back from you or if we receive notification that the name or address do not exist we will not process your request.

-Normally where this is the case we will ask you for more information but if we do not hear back from you we will not process your request.
+If your request does not have an adequate description, we will ask you for more information.
+If we do not hear back from you we will not process your request.

-The Act contains a number of very specific exemptions and these are listed below.
+The Act contains a number of very specific exemptions that are listed below.

 With the exception of those listed in italics each exemption is subject to a public interest test.
 This means that the University must consider all the factors relating to the request and the information and we can only withhold the information if the public interest in withholding the information is greater than that of releasing it.